 Here is what I meant by “so called systemic racism”:

-- By saying “so called systemic racism” I am giving push back to the popular leftist notion that if you’re black in America, you’re automatically disadvantaged in every way, but if you are white, you’re automatically advantaged.
+- By saying “so called systemic racism” I am refuting the notion that if you’re black in America, you’re automatically disadvantaged in every way, but if you are white, you’re automatically advantaged.
+(I refute “white privilege” in more detail in this video podcast, upon Biblical and political grounds)

 - I am denying the lefist definition of systemic racism that takes the past and makes it the current narrative, as if we still live in the era of Jim Crow, totally ignoring the progress made after the civil rights movement.

-- In my church community, I’m surrounded by Nigerian-Americans & other African immigrants who have worked hard and been extremely successful in the U.S. It is likely not a coincidence that most of them don’t buy systemic racism.
+- In my church community, I’m surrounded by Nigerian-Americans & other African immigrants who have worked hard and been extremely successful in the U.S. It is likely not a coincidence that most of them do not buy into systemic racism.
+(In this teaching video I share about how Nigerian immigrants make more money a year than “white” Americans, based on a committment to the values of seeking education, staying married, and having children in wedlock.)

 - There are too many examples of successful African-Americans (& Latinos, Asians) in this country (middle and upper class) in every vocational and political sphere, for the leftist definition of systemic racism to be true.